CUASAS/pixel-gantry-control/Gantry/gScript Application/gScript Documentation.md

 #### `ROTATE`

 Rotates the gantry head by `rot` degrees.
+This is a relative motion.

 *Format:* `ROTATE rot speed`